 South Royalton in Windsor County, Vermont — The American Northeast (New England)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Joseph Smith Monument (approx. 0.9 miles away); Wagon Wheels Farm (approx. one mile away); The Royalton Raid (approx. 1.4 miles away); Site of 1780 Raid (approx. 2.2 miles away); Tunbridge World's Fair (approx. 4.7 miles away); Strafford (approx. 7.7 miles away); Strafford Village (approx. 7.7 miles away); Justin Smith Morrill / Morrill Homestead (approx. 7.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Jessie LaFountain Bigwood (approx. one mile away); Site of 1780 Raid (approx. 1.3 miles away); Joseph Smith Monument (approx. 1.6 miles away); The Royalton Raid (approx. 2.2 miles away); Stone Turnpike Marker (approx. 2.2 miles away); Burning of Royalton (approx. 2.2 miles away); Tunbridge Civil War Memorial (approx. 3.7 miles away); Tunbridge World's Fair (approx. 3.7 miles away).
 Touch for a list and map of all markers in South Royalton.

 Credits.
-This page was last revised on April 15, 2018.
-It was originally submitted on May 24, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 382 times since then and 12 times this year.
-Photos: 1, 2, 3. submitted on May 24, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 9, 2020.
+It was originally submitted on July 23, 2015, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 364 times since then and 49 times this year.
+Photos: 1, 2. submitted on July 23, 2015, by Kevin Craft of Bedford, Quebec.
+3, 4. submitted on September 8, 2020, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.